 our mission & vision

-The art, culture, and language of Eastern European Jews—as they lived in Europe and in the places they settled —have a crucial role to play in the mosaic of cultures that form our communities;
+We believe that yiddishkayt — the culture, language, art, and worldviews of Eastern European Jews, as they lived in Europe and in the places they settled — has a crucial role to play in our world today.

-The lessons of cultural history are more important than ever and learning about our shared cultural treasures opens us up to the riches, not only of our own past, but also of the cultures around us;
+to show how the lessons of Yiddish cultural history are more important than ever and demonstrate that learning about shared cultural treasures opens us up to the riches, not only of our own past, but also of the cultures around us;

-The experience of Ashkenazic Jews throughout the world is a crucial bridge connecting our history to the present globalized world of displaced people, immigrants, and exiles;
+to teach this culture as a crucial bridge that connects personal histories to the present globalized world of displaced people, immigrants, and exiles;

-By approaching Jewish culture in the most pluralistic way possible, we understand what history teaches us about being a mentsh—a compassionate human being—in an often hostile world.
+to educate about Jewish culture in the most pluralistic way possible in order to understand what history teaches us about being a mentsh—a compassionate human being—in an often hostile world.